m-abdalrahman/pchat/README.md

 ## Running the example

-The example assumes that there is a running Whisper v6 node exposing an RPC interface at URL `http://localhost:8545`.
-For this, you can use `geth` with the folloing parameters:
+The example assumes that there is a running Whisper v6 node. example for this, use `geth` with the folloing parameters to exposing an RPC interface at URL http://localhost:8545:

     $ geth <usual p2p flags> --shh --rpc